 I’m a quick and easy craft kind of girl.

 The perfect project for me is when I can sit down with a few supplies and do in a short amount of time.
 It doesn’t always work out that way, but today’s project definitely falls under the category of quick (in under 10 minutes) and easy, and I actually love the results.
 Perfect!

-Last year I bought a few faux pumpkins for my front porch, I always like to add a few faux with the real ones.
-When I unpacked them this year, one had a stem that had been pulled out.
-I thought about gluing it back on, but decided to try to make it into a pumpkin flower holder to add to my indoor fall decor.
+Last year I bought a few faux pumpkins for my front porch to add to the few real ones I get every year.
+When I unpacked them this year, some had a stem that had been pulled out.
+I thought about gluing them back on, but decided to try to make one into a pumpkin flower holder to add to my indoor fall decor.

 So, when I get an idea I just kind of just go for it with no real plan.
-Sometimes it works out, most of the time it doesn’t, but I’m happy to say that this one was a success!
+Sometimes it works out, sometimes it doesn’t.
+I’m happy to say that this one was a success!

 Supplies for a Faux Pumpkin Flower Vase

 To start, I just removed the rest of the pumpkin stem.

 Then I put the mason jar on top of the pumpkin and traced it with a pencil to mark where I would cut.